Ricky Starks

 Richard Starks (born February 21, 1990) is an American professional wrestler.
-As of February 2025, he is signed to WWE, where he performs on the NXT brand under the ring name Ricky Saints and is the current NXT Champion in his first reign.
-He is also known for his work with All Elite Wrestling (AEW) from 2020 to 2025.
+As of February 2025, he is signed to WWE, where he performs on the SmackDown brand under the ring name Ricky Saints.

 Starks began his career as Ricky Starks in 2012 and worked on several independent promotions.
 In 2018, he began to work with National Wrestling Alliance (NWA), where he was the inaugural holder of the revived NWA World Television Championship.
-In 2020, he left NWA for AEW where he worked until 2025.
-With AEW, Stark became part of Team Taz, where he won the FTW Championship.
-After leaving the stable, he won the Owen Hart Cup tournament and the AEW World Tag Team Championship once.
-He left AEW in 2025 and signed with WWE soon after, being assigned to NXT, where he worked under the name Ricky Saints, winning the NXT North American Championship.
-He became NXT Champion at NXT No Mercy 2025, defeating Oba Femi.
+In 2020, he left NWA and signed with All Elite Wrestling (AEW).
+With AEW, Starks became part of Team Taz, where he won the FTW Championship.
+After leaving the stable, he won the 2023 Owen Hart Cup and the AEW World Tag Team Championship once.
+He left AEW in 2025 and signed with WWE soon after, being assigned to NXT under the name Ricky Saints, where he won the NXT North American Championship and the NXT Championship.

 Professional wrestling career

 Early career (2012–2018)

 Starks idolized wrestlers including The Undertaker, The Rock, and Mankind, among many others, while growing up watching professional wrestling.
 Around the age of seventeen, Starks decided he would pursue his dream of becoming a professional wrestler.
 Before signing with WWE, Starks worked four matches for the promotion as an enhancement talent, losing against wrestlers like Jinder Mahal, Enzo Amore and Colin Cassady, Kane and The Revival (Scott Dawson and Dash Wilder), before debuting for the National Wrestling Alliance's (NWA) Velocity Pro Wrestling on October 14, 2012 at the NWA Velocity Haunted Havoc event in Austin, Texas.
 There, he wrestled in a triple threat match against Jaykus Plisken and Big Ricky.
 Since 2012, Starks became a regular talent featured across numerous promotions in the state of Texas, like Anarchy Championship Wrestling and Inspire Pro Wrestling.
 He appeared in a WWE backstage video on the July 29, 2013 episode of Raw, where he was bullied, mocked, and slammed through a table by Ryback.
 Starks again made an appearance on the March 19, 2018 episode of Raw as a US Marshal, arresting Roman Reigns, only for Starks to be attacked by Reigns.